Summer School Frequently Asked Questions

-Students that don’t already have a Chromebook through the 1:1 program will be able to borrow one for the duration of their summer school course.
+Students that don’t already have a Chromebook through the 1:1 program will be issued their D127 Chromebook at the start of summer school.

 A student can take only one class per semester.

 All school rules apply during summer school.
 You can read more in the registration guide on the summer school webpage.
-This year, Jeff Schagrin is the summer school principal.
-You can ask him questions regarding summer school expectations at firstname.lastname@example.org.
+This year, Barbara Georges is the summer school principal.
+You can ask her questions regarding summer school expectations at email@example.com.